 Needs vs. wants worksheets can help students recognize examples from real life.
 Ultimately, this helps with budgeting and understanding spending priorities.

-Teaching your kids and teens needs vs. wants can start at a very young age, with changing the way we talk about things.
+Teaching your kids and teens needs vs. wants can start at a very young age, by changing the way we talk about things.

 Just that little correction is like a placeholder in his mind for future talks about understanding the difference between needs vs. wants.